CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 ### Prerequisite
 - Access to the CenturyLink Cloud platform as an authorized user.
 - An Elastic COBOL Developer license from Heirloom Computing.
-See [Heirloom Computing](http://PaaS.heirloomcomputing.com) for details.
+See [Heirloom Computing](http://heirloomcomputing.com) for details.

 ### Postrequisite
 To access your application from a computer outside the CenturyLink Cloud network over the public internet, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:

   1. [Add a Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
   2. [Allow incoming traffic](../Network/how-to-add-public-ip-to-virtual-machine.md) for the remote desktop port by clicking on the Servers Public IP through Control Portal and configuring appropriately.
-    * The default ports to access the application are: 3389
+    * The default port to access the application through Microsoft Remote Desktop is: 3389

-Alternatively, you may also choose to add a VPN connection to your installation, and omit adding the IP address.
-This will allow access with the machine bveing exposed to the external internet.
+Alternatively, you may add a VPN connection to your installation, and omit adding the public IP address.
+This will allow access with the machine being exposed to the external internet.
 See: [Adding a VPN connection](../Network/how-to-configure-client-vpn.md)

 ### Deploying the Elastic COBOL Developer for Windows Blueprint